Ara940/ara940.github.io/_posts/2023-12-05-dyffusion.md

 We present the time-averaged metrics for the SST and Navier-Stokes dataset in the table below.
 DYffusion performs best on the Navier-Stokes dataset, while coming in a close second on the SST dataset after MCVD, in terms of CRPS.
-Since MCVD uses 1000 diffusion steps<d-footnote>This is the default, we were not able to successfully train MCVD models with fewer diffusion steps.</d-footnote>, it is slower to sample from at inference time than from DYffusion, which is trained with at most 134 diffusion steps.
+Since MCVD uses 1000 diffusion steps<d-footnote>This is the default, and we were not able to successfully train MCVD models with fewer diffusion steps.</d-footnote>, it is slower to sample from at inference time than from DYffusion, which is trained with at most 134 diffusion steps.
 The DDPM model for the SST dataset is fairly efficient because it only uses 5 diffusion steps but lags in terms of performance.